Permanently Temporary: The Truth About Temp Labour

 Videos by VICE

-Wanting to get a glimpse of this invisible workforce, VICE News travelled across the country, scouring warehouses, temp agencies and temp towns in search of the people, who make our world of same day delivery possible.
+Wanting to get a glimpse of this invisible workforce, VICE News traveled across the country, scouring warehouses, temp agencies, and temp towns in search of the people, who make our world of same day delivery possible.